Ecuador national football team: History

 Historically, Ecuador has been seen as a struggling footballing nation in South America.
 Despite their past failures, however, Ecuador has risen to be a serious South American competitor in recent years.

 Football was introduced to Ecuador by Juan Alfredo Wright, who had recently returned from university in England.
 On 23 April 1899, he and his brother Roberto founded the first Ecuadorian football team, Guayaquil Sport Club.
 As the popularity of the sport grew in the country, more teams were established.
 On 30 May 1925, the Federación Deportiva Nacional del Ecuador was founded.
 In 1930, FIFA sent an invitation encouraging for a men's national team to participate at the maiden World Cup.
 However, the then-Minister of Social Security and Sports declined the offer as they did not approve of the financial allocation.

 In 1938, the I Bolivarian Games were organized, with Ecuador set to take part in the football tournament.
 On 8 August 1938, they played their first-ever match; a 1–1 draw with Bolivia.
 Their following game saw the national team earn a 2–1 win against Colombia.
 Following a 9–1 crushing by Peru and a 5–2 victory over Venezuela, Ecuador was tied for the silver medal with Bolivia.
 A playoff saw the Bolivians emerge triumphantly and the Ecuadorians finished the competition with the bronze medal.

 After finishing fourth at the 1959 South American Championship, the team entered the World Cup qualifiers for the first time.
-They failed to qualify for 1962 finals after inflicted defeats by Argentina.
+They failed to qualify for 1962 after inflicted defeats by Argentina.

 The 1998 World Cup qualifiers saw the format for qualifying in CONMEBOL changed to a league home-and-away system.
 This difference made a huge impact on Ecuador's performance as they clinched several important home wins during the campaign.
 In the end, they achieved a 6th-place finish, just under Peru and Chile.